Eveslogite: Structure

 The structure of eveslogite is based upon complex rods that consist of the corner sharing octahedral (TiO) and the tetrahedral SiO4.
 Due to its 5- Apatite hardness and density of 2.85 the general structure of this mineral is a rigid but porous in nature just like other astrophyllite.
 Some of the minerals that are largely associated with Eveslogite in terms of close similarity of their structure include nepheline, biotite, fluorite, K-feldspar, eudialyte and also many other minerals that fall under the astrophyllite group.
 Eveslogite is an orthorhombic mineral that fits within the space group 2lm prismatic.
 Eveslogite structure of the titanosilicate rods is remarkably unique when compared with other tetrahedral silicates.
 This is because it consists of a total of nine distinct symmetry independent silicates, which includes; SilO4, Si4O4, and Si5O4 similar to the xonotlite double chains structure.

 Although eveslogite has a rigid structure, the nanorods (Ti,Nb)_{4}(O,OH)_{4}[Si_{6}O_{17}]_{2}[Si_{2}O_{7}]_{3} are porous.
 These internal pores in the structure of eveslogite are defined by eight-Membered rings (8MR) separated by two parallel channels of Si9O4 and Si4O7 tetrahedral groups (Krivovichev et al., 2004).
-On the other hand, the inside part of eveslogite titanosilicate nanorods is composed of alkali metals cations Na2,Nal, K1-K5 and the H2O molecules.
-In general, the composition of the structure, eveslogite, is especially in the discovery of the existence of titanosilicate nanorods in the composition of this mineral that provides a vital notion for further research and understanding of the structural diversity of Titanosilicate and other alkaline astrophyllite.
+On the other hand, the inside part of eveslogite titanosilicate nanorods is composed of alkali metals cations Na+, K+ and the H2O molecules.
+In general, the composition of the structure, eveslogite, is especially in the discovery of the existence of titanosilicate nanorods in the composition of this mineral that provides a vital notion for further research and understanding of the structural diversity of titanosilicate and other alkaline astrophyllite.
 However, at present, the individual crystal structure of the eveslogite minerals is well described in detail in the article of Geology of Ore Deposits (Chukanov et al. 2008).

 Geological occurrence

 The particles of eveslogite are found in Mt.
-Eveslogchorr in Khibiny Mountains, Kola Peninsula, Russia.
-In particular the geological occurrence of this mineral and the place of conservation for this mineral is Fersman Mineralogical Museum in Moscow Russia (Hawthorne 2012).
+Eveslogchorr in the Khibiny Mountains.
+In particular the geological occurrence of this mineral and the place of conservation for this mineral is Fersman Mineralogical Museum in Moscow, Russia (Hawthorne 2012).
 Eveslogite derives its name from this locality, particularly from Mt.
 Evesglochorr.
 Since it is a newly discovered mineral, there has not been extensive research to show if it occurs in any significant amounts in other parts of the world.

 Eveslogite often occurs in close proximity with other rare-earth minerals, particularly the other Astrophyllite mineral elements, in addition, intergrowths with particular orientations are frequently found.
 In regard to its geological setting.
-Eveslogite is commonly found in peralkaline granitoids, where it may be selectively included by certain major minerals (such as feldspar) or may form aggregates of multiple types of other minerals that are also found in the Russian mountain of Eveslogchorr.
+Eveslogite is commonly found in peralkaline granitoids, where it may be selectively included by certain major minerals (such as feldspar) or may form aggregates of multiple types of other minerals that are also found at Mt.
+Eveslogchorr.